What Is Corrective Maintenance?

 - Failure reports: Analyze historical data and failure reports to identify patterns and predict potential issues.

-- After failure detection: When a failure or defect is identified during routine inspections or monitoring, corrective maintenance should be initiated to address the issue.
+- After failure detection: When a failure or defect is identified during routine inspections or monitoring, corrective maintenance should be scheduled based on the urgency of the issue, the risk to employee safety if left uncompleted, and the potential for further damage to equipment.

-- Post-breakdown: If equipment fails unexpectedly, immediate corrective maintenance is required to restore functionality.
+- Post-breakdown: If equipment fails unexpectedly and can no longer function as needed, immediate corrective maintenance is required to restore functionality and minimize downtime.

 - End-of-life components: When components reach the end of their useful life and fail, corrective maintenance ensures their timely replacement.

-By identifying issues early and addressing them promptly, organizations can minimize the impact of equipment failures and maintain operational efficiency.
+By identifying issues early and promptly addressing them, organizations can minimize the impact of equipment failures and maintain operational efficiency.
+Using a computerized maintenance management system (CMMS) can help organize and schedule corrective maintenance work orders to ensure maintenance is completed at the right time.

 Types of Corrective Maintenance and Examples

-Corrective maintenance can be categorized into several types based on the nature of the maintenance activities and the urgency of the repairs.
-Here are the main types and examples:
+Corrective maintenance can be categorized into two types based on the nature of the maintenance activities and the urgency of the repairs.
+Both types of corrective maintenance can be applied to various industries and applications.
+Here are the main types of corrective maintenance and examples of corrective maintenance tasks:

 Deferred Corrective Maintenance